workfloworchestrator/nwa-stdlib/README.md

 ```
 And then run the following commands:

-If you want to enhance of develop bug fixes for `nwastdlib` it's easiest to run the following commands:
+If you want to enhance or develop bug fixes for `nwastdlib` it's easiest to run the following commands:
 ```bash
 flit install --deps develop --symlink
 ```